Hazardous Segregation Facility

 Asbestos in Soils

 Asbestos isn’t harmful unless fibres are released into the air.
-Plus, the concentration of airborne fibres can be influenced by several factors, including the Asbestos type and condition, it’s depth, it’s concentration in soil, the soil type, and the soil’s moisture content.
+The concentration of airborne fibres can be influenced by several factors, including the asbestos type and condition, it’s depth, it’s concentration in soil, the soil type, and the soil’s moisture content.